-Single filers with income exceeding $99,000 and $198,000 for joint filers with no children are not eligible.
+Single filers with income exceeding $87,000 and $174,000 for joint filers with no children are not eligible.

 I am not typically required to file a tax return.
 Can I still receive payment?

-When will I receive my economic impact payment (EIP)?
+When will I receive my payment?

 My account number changed when Synovus acquired my bank.
 Does this mean my direct deposit will be affected?

 If you are a prior customer of Florida Community Bank, your direct deposit will post to your new Synovus account.

 What happens to my direct deposit if my Synovus account is currently overdrawn?